Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves supported tokens for Chainlink CCIP and specifies the returned data (addresses, symbols, lanes).
-It uses a specific verb 'Get' and resource 'supported tokens', and the tool name itself is descriptive, distinguishing it from sibling CCIP tools.
+The description clearly states the tool retrieves supported tokens for Chainlink CCIP and specifies the return data (addresses, symbols, supported lanes), making its purpose unambiguous and distinct from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.